Buy more, save more. Get up to $350 off.

 PlushBeds Botanical Bliss Shipping Policy

-The PlushBeds Botanical Bliss ships for free as a bed-in-a-box in the contiguous U.S. Customers can work with PlushBeds to organize setup or old mattress removal through a third-party provider for an extra fee.
+The PlushBeds Botanical Bliss ships for free as a mattress in a box in the contiguous U.S. Customers can work with PlushBeds to organize setup or old mattress removal through a third-party provider for an extra fee.
 Customers outside the contiguous U.S. should contact the company for a shipping quote.

 Buying a mattress sight unseen can be nerve-wracking.
 To reduce the risk to customers, most companies offer a sleep trial.
 Lasting a few months to as much as a year, a sleep trial gives the customer ample time to try out the mattress in their own home before committing to the purchase.